-The Demos Integration Hub has now launched.
+The Demos Integration Hub launched in May 2015.
 Drawing on data from a wide range of public sources and leading independent research, the Hub provides a data-driven picture of the nation’s changing social and ethnic fabric, to encourage a more evidence-led debate about the integration and segregation of ethnic minorities, and the openness and cohesion of British society.

 The Integration Hub reveals a varied picture of modern Britain, in which many minority groups are benefiting from rapid upward social mobility, and others continue to face entrenched poverty and an intensifying disconnection from mainstream life.
 It explores how both cultural preferences and economic inequality have played a role in determining communities’ differing levels of segregation, and their overall prosperity in British society.

 The Demos Integration Hub can be accessed at integrationhub.net.

 A wide range of exclusive Demos research and analysis from the Hub has been reported on in UK and international media.
 For example, The Guardian recently covered our new analysis of how young Muslim women born in Britain are becoming increasingly progressive in their attitudes to gender roles.